 Improving Storage Performance of Dell VRTX

-Dell’s PowerEdge VRTX hyper-converged appliance can either have all hard drive datastores or all SSD datastores, but you can’t have SSDs act as tiering or caching media for HDD volumes.
+Dell’s PowerEdge VRTX hyper-converged appliance can either have all hard drive datastores or all SSD datastores, but you can’t have SSDs or RAM act as tiering or caching media for VRTX volumes / virtual disks.
 That’s where VirtuCache comes in.

 VirtuCache is kernel-mode software that you install in VMware vSphere, that automatically caches frequently and recently used data, both reads and writes, from Datastores on VRTX shared storage to any SSD (or host RAM) in VRTX.
 By doing so, VirtuCache improves the performance of shared VRTX storage.

 VirtuCache deployment is seamless, in the sense that applications or end users don’t realize that most of the data is now read from and always first written to the in-host cache media, instead of shared storage.
 Deploying VirtuCache doesn’t require any storage, network, or host reconfiguration.